Napoleon (actor)

-Kumaresan Duraisamy (born 2 December 1963), known professionally by his stage name Napoleon, is an Indian actor, politician and entrepreneur.
+Kumaresan Duraisamy (born 2 December 1963), known professionally by his stage name Napoleon, is an Indian actor, entrepreneur and former politician.
 He was the Minister of State for Social Justice and Empowerment in Indian Prime Minister Manmohan Singh's cabinet.
-He has acted in Tamil, Telugu, Malayalam, Kannada and English movies.
+He has acted predominately in Tamil films apart from some Telugu, Malayalam, Kannada and English movies.

-Early life
+Early and personal life

+Napoleon was born as Kumaresan Duraisamy on 2 December 1963 in Tiruchirappali.
 He graduated from St. Joseph's College, Trichy.

+In 1993, he married Jayasudha and had two sons: Dhanoosh and Gunal.
+Dhanoosh was diagnosed with muscular dystrophy, which eventually prompted Napoleon and his family to move to America.
+Gunal directed the music video for the local LA-based band affengriffon's "I Just Wanna See You".

 Career

 Politics

-Napolean became enthused by the ideologies of the Dravida Munnetra Kazhagam (DMK) party.
+Napoleon became enthused by the ideologies of the Dravida Munnetra Kazhagam (DMK) party.
 He joined the party in which his uncle K. N. Nehru was already a member and at that time the Public Welfare Minister of the state government.

 Napoleon contested the State Assembly elections of 2001, winning the Villivakkam constituency contest and thereby becoming a Member of the Legislative Assembly of Tamil Nadu.
 He lost his membership in the 2006 elections, when he contested from the Mylapore constituency and was defeated by actor S. Ve.
 Shekhar.
 Subsequently, Napoleon nurtured the Perambalur constituency in the hope of becoming a member of parliament for the DMK and succeeded in the 2009 Lok Sabha election.
 He was then appointed Minister of State for Social Justice and Empowerment in Union government.
 Seen as a loyalist of Azhagiri, he was sidelined by DMK after the expulsion of the latter from the party in 2014.
 He joined the BJP in the presence of party President Amit Shah on 21 December 2014.
 He was made the party's state vice-president on 26 November 2015.